-One year ago today, voters in Puerto Rico chose statehood for the second time in a status referendum.
+One year ago today, voters in Puerto Rico chose statehood for the third time in a status plebiscite.
 The official results:

 Here are some things you should know about that vote.

-Turnout for the vote was low: about 23% of those who voted in 2008, 33% of all active voters.
-However, low turnout has never invalidated a vote in the U.S. Just over half of registered voters in the U.S. typically turn out for presidential elections, and fewer than 40% usually vote in midterm elections.
+655,505 people voted for statehood.
+Turnout for the vote was normal.
+In 2016, 55.45% of registered voters turned out.
+In 2020, 54.27% voted in the plebiscite.
+The population of Puerto Rico fell in those four years.
+However, low turnout has never invalidated a vote in the U.S. Just over half of registered voters in the U.S. typically show up for presidential elections, and fewer than 40% usually vote in midterm elections.
+Voter turnout is literally never a substantive issue in the Unit3ed States.
+In this case, it’s not an issue at all.

-Anti-statehood parties called for a boycott of the vote.
+In 2017, anti-statehood parties called for a boycott of the status vote that took place the year.
 Obviously, they would not have asked for a boycott if they believed they could win.
 The plan was to discredit the vote by claiming that all non-voters would have voted against statehood.
 This trick worked surprisingly well after the 2012 vote.
 But, according to El Nuevo Dia, Puerto Rico’s largest newspaper, only 7% of those they surveyed said that they had boycotted the vote.
 Others said that they didn’t bother to vote because it was obvious that statehood would win, that Congress hadn’t officially approved the plebiscite, or that they simply hadn’t gotten around to it.

 Rep. Stephanie Murphy of Florida said it clearly: “The ballot was fair and those who voted overwhelmingly chose statehood.
 In our democracy, only those who show up to vote get counted.”